June 3, 2025 update: Another amended disclosure increased the number of people affected from 413,032 to 488,139.

 If you believe you may have been affected, it is important to remain vigilant.
 Consider taking the following steps:

 Kelly Benefits has provided written notice to affected individuals and is likely offering additional support, such as credit monitoring or identity protection services, as is common in breaches of this nature.
-For more information, you can review the official notice to the California Attorney General, notice to the Maine Attorney General, notice to the Massachusetts Attorney General, notice to the South Carolina Attorney General, notice to the New Hampshire Attorney General, and notice to the U.S. Department of Health and Human Services.
+For more information, you can review the official notice to the California Attorney General, notice to the Maine Attorney General, notice to the Massachusetts Attorney General, notice to the South Carolina Attorney General, notice to the New Hampshire Attorney General, notice to the Vermont Attorney General and notice to the U.S. Department of Health and Human Services.